YELLOWHATT/Casper/README.md

 -*-*-

+Version 0.0.3 - Added support to change the programs name and more currencies

+-*-*-

-Version 0.0.3 - This version is currently being worked on
+Version 0.0.4 - This version is being worked on